Dr. Nancy Gift

 - Agronomy Society (Agronomy Journal Associate Editor)

 - Raven, Hassenzahl, Hager, Gift, and Berg.
 2015.
 Environment.
 Wiley, Hoboken, NJ.

 - Black, B., Hassenzahl, D.M., Stephens, J., Gift, N, and Finewood, M.

 2013.
 Encyclopedia of Climate Change Volumes 1 – 4.
 ABC-Clio,

-- Gift, N. Good Weed, Bad Weed: Who’s Who, What to do, and Why Some Deserve a Second Chance.
-St. Lynn’s Press, spring 2011.
+- Gift, N. Spring 2011.
+Good Weed, Bad Weed: Who’s Who, What to do, and Why Some Deserve a Second Chance.
+St. Lynn’s Press, Pittsburgh, PA.

-- Gift, N. A Weed by Any Other Name: The Virtues of a Messy Lawn, or Learning to Love the Plants We Don’t Plant.
-192 pp. Beacon Press, 2009.
+- Gift, N. 2009.
+A Weed by Any Other Name: The Virtues of a Messy Lawn, or Learning to Love the Plants We Don’t Plant.
+Beacon Press, Boston, MA.